Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Introduction

 \subsection{Quadrupole gravitational radiation}

-Normal long GRBs, SGRBs with Extended Emission, energetic core-collapse SNe and possibly superluminous SNe are all likely powered by neutrons stars or stellar mass black holes.
-From their generally aspherical output in electromagnetic radiation, it may be inferred that their putative inner engine should be rich in angular momentum.
-Angular momentum serves as a reservoir of energy that, in collapse, points to the formation of an accretion disk.
-In the present context, the density of any such disk will be high.
-Any non-axisymmetry introduces a multipole mass moment, that will inevitably luminous in gravitational waves.

-Non-axisymmetries in mass-flow may result from instabilities \citep{van02,kob03,van03,pir07} due to cooling in self-gravitating disks (e.g. \citep{gam01,ric05,mej05,lov14,had14}), magnetic stresses \citep{tag90,tag99,tag01,lov14}, that may account for high frequency QPOs in mciro-quasars \citep{tag06} or flaring in SgrA* \citep{tag06b}, or enhanced pressure by heating or magnetic fields due to feedback by a rotating black hole \citep{van03,bro06}.
-In addition, intermittent accretion onto the black hole may lead once more to aforementioned excitation of QNM ringing.
+In central engines harboring neutron stars or black holes, gravitational radiation is expected from non-axisymmetric mass-motion by canonical instabilities \citep{van02,kob03,van03,pir07}, due to cooling in self-gravitating disks (e.g. \citep{gam01,ric05,mej05,lov14,had14}) or magnetic stresses \citep{tag90,tag99,tag01,lov14}, some of which may be pressure-induced by dissipation or magnetic fields in feedback from a rotating black hole \citep{van03,bro06}.
+Some of these mechanisms may be already seen at work in high frequency QPOs in micro-quasars \citep{tag06} or flaring in SgrA* \citep{tag06b},

-Gravitational radiation is essentially {\em inevitable} from extreme transient events forming neutron stars and black holes, arising from non-axisymmetric mass-motion on the Schwarzschild radius $R_S$ of the system, e.g., a wobbling neutron star or a non-axisymmetric accretion flow onto the black holes.
-Its basic premises derive from dimensional analysis and, with no small parameters, the gravitational wave luminosity $L_{GW}$ will be a fraction of $L_0$ in (\ref{EQN_g5b}).

-Gravitational radiation is a key prediction of general relativity as a mixed elliptic-hyperbolic theory of gravitation described by a metric with associated Riemann tensor \citep{pir57,pir09,tra09} coupled to matter.
 In what follows, we shall change to geometrical units and denote the gravitational radius (\ref{EQN_g1}) by $M$.
 Equivalently, we put $G=c=1$ in (\ref{EQN_g1}).
 Thus, $M$ parametrizes perturbations in space-time at a distance $D$ in terms of a {\em dimensionless strain}

 where $h_{GW}$ is the strain amplitude in gravitational radiation.
 At large distances, $h_{GW}$ satisfies the linearized Einstein equations in vacuo, given by a second order wave equation for small amplitude perturbations that satisfies the same dispersion relation as electromagnetic waves (Appendix A).